udellgroup/rlaopt/README.md

 A package containing implementations of randomized linear algebra-based optimization algorithms for scientific computing and optimization.

+> [!WARNING]
+> This repository is under active development.
+The API may change frequently, and the code may not be stable.
+Use at your own risk.

 ## Installation

 Please clone this repo.
 The package can be installed in a python environment in editable mode using the following command: